tooth2/TV-Script-Generation/README.md

 ### Batching Data
 1. Data into sequences
 The function batch_data breaks up word id's into the appropriate sequence lengths, such that only complete sequence lengths are constructed.
-2. Cpmverting Data into TensorDataset
+2. Converting Data into TensorDataset
 In the function batch_data, data is converted into Tensors and formatted with TensorDataset.
 ```python
 data = TensorDataset(feature_tensors, target_tensors)